TheBB/tripoli/docs/source/dev.rst

 To run Emacs with Tripoli, you can use the :code:`make run` target.

-Run the tests with pytest using the :code:`make check` target or the :code:`make check-verbose` target.
+Run the tests with pytest using the :code:`make check` target.

 You can run Emacs with the built library using the :code:`make run` target or the :code:`make run-bare` target (which does not run your init).